crypt0ace/Write-Ups/Active_Dir.md

 ```

 ## IPC Share
-- If we have IPC share with read only anonymosu access we can dump information
+- If we have IPC share with read only anonymus access we can dump information
 ```bash
 lookupsid.py anonymous@"IP ADDRESS"
 ```